realitytracing/Reality-Tracing-WIP/artifact-analyzed/execution-as-a-salience-and-legitimacy-stressor.md

-# Execution as a Salience and Legitimacy Stressor
-*(Artifact — Constraint-Aware Analysis)*
+title: Execution as a Salience and Legitimacy Stressor *(Artifact — Constraint-Aware Analysis)*

 ## Status